sensorbee/docs/source/ref/stmts/select.rst

 An emitter and its performance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-There're some use case specific optimizations and this subsection describes each optimization and its limitation.
+There're some use case specific optimizations of the evaluation of the ``SELECT`` and this subsection describes each optimization and its limitation.

 Simple transformation and filtering
 """""""""""""""""""""""""""""""""""